-The Health Information Records Management program is designed to provide students with the technology and administrative skills they need to pursue careers in current and emerging positions in a variety of health care settings.
-Course work emphasis is on document preparation, medical billing, insurance verification, medical coding, report development, office management and administrative practices.
-This program prepares students to take the Coding Certification Exam.
+The Health Information Records Management program is designed to provide students with the technology and interactive skills they need to pursue careers in current and emerging positions in a variety of health care settings.
+Coursework emphasis is on document preparation, report development, office management, and administrative practices.
+With the guidance of an advisor the student can select the proper classes to be prepared for a specific medical administrative position such as a doctor's office, a hospital, prepare to take the certified coding certification exam.